 Most of us turn the key in the ignition and drive off, but it’s not a bad idea to let your vehicle warm up a little, especially during colder months.
 Of course, this isn’t relevant if you park in a garage, and you never want to leave your car running in an enclosed space because it can be fatal.

 If it’s been a while since you last had your vehicle transmission looked at, be sure to bring it in for a professional inspection.
 At Lafayette German Car Repair, we want to save you money.
-Check out our specials by clicking this link, or give us a call at (925) 284-3390.
+Check out our specials , or give us a call at (925) 284-3390.
 We’re here to help!

 Your auto transmission is a complicated machine within itself.
 It senses when you accelerate and immediately changes to the right gear.
 But what happens if your vehicle transmission begins to fail while you’re driving?
-Here are some warning signs to watch out for so you’ll have time to schedule an automotive repair before it’s too late.
+Here are some warning signs and auto transmission repairs tips to watch out for so you’ll have time to schedule an automotive repair before it’s too late.

 1) Check Engine Light